-This of course is similar to the omphalos hypothesis mentioned before, except nobody invited God.
+I have another explanation to propose, The Friday Poof, that states the universe just poofed into existence last Friday out of nowhere.
+This is similar to Last Thursdayism and the Omphalos Hypothesis, except nobody invited God or any other agent of creation.
 You may be realizing something rather paradoxical sounding right now, the unfalsifiable can be utilized to suppport and contradict any god, or any belief for that matter.
 Invoking it is philosophical nuclear war.
 Mutally assured destruction (M.A.D.).

 For instance, if I walk up to someone and shot them in the face 36 times infront of hundreds of eye-witnesses, I can simply say a demon only implanted those memories in those witnesses, or that a demon created a mass illusion.
 I could also say I was possesed by a demon at the time, or that God told me to do it.
 So many colorful fruits to choose from.